 Know the allergens and how to introduce them before starting solid foods with baby

-Is my baby at risk of an allergic reaction?
+Is my baby at risk of allergic reactions?

-Your family doctor might refer you to an allergist, where a multidisciplinary health team will support your family.
+They may not be the same recommendations you heard if you have older children.
+Your doctor may refer you to an allergist, where a multidisciplinary health team will support your family.